wangsiyang68/quartz/content/Computer Vision/Optical Flow.md

 **Task**: Given two subsequent frames, estimate the apparent motion field u(x,y) and v(x,y) between them

 Optical Flow is the apparent motion of brightness patterns in the image
--  Ideally, optical flow would be the same as the [[motion field]].
+-  Ideally, optical flow would be the same as the [[Motion Field]].
 Realistically, it is instead an approximation of it
 - **Note**: apparent motion can be caused by lighting changes without any actual motion

 ## Estimating optical flow